 A Courageous Act Can Prevent a Crisis

-No matter a person’s age—whether a preteen (or younger), middle age, or elderly—suicide is preventable.
+No matter a person’s age—whether a preteen (or younger), middle-aged, or elderly—suicide is preventable.
 But, it often takes a loved one, or even a secondary observer, to step in.

-“I know it takes a lot of courage but making that phone call can really make all the difference.
+It takes a lot of courage, but making that phone call can really make all the difference.
 If you are a family member, a caregiver, or a loved one of someone who is experiencing depression or suicidal thoughts, you are not alone.
-We have help,” assures Redding.
-“These folks in our lives don’t have to have it all figured out in a moment.
-We can prevent a crisis, prevent things escalating to feelings of suicide.
-We’re here.
-There are people here to help.”
+There is help.
+You don’t have to have it all figured out in a moment.
+And each of us can prevent a crisis and prevent things from escalating to feelings of suicide.
+Just be aware and be there.